UNDERSTANDING POWER OF ATTORNEY (PoA)

 1️⃣ Benefit the adult

-5️⃣ Support the adult to use abilities (e.g., seeing family)
+5️⃣ Support the adult to use remaining abilities (e.g. seeing family)

-If these weren’t followed, the decision is unlawful — even if social work/care home say otherwise.
+If these principles were ignored, the decision may be unlawful — even if a care home or social work says otherwise.

 Copy & paste: